 The inflorescence is a drooping raceme of stalked flowers, that is either terminal or rising from the upper leaf axils and appears at the same time as the leaves.

 The Flowers have a small tubular calyx.
-The five outer sepals are spatula shaped, white to greenish-white to semi transparent, erect, with slightly incurved tips and slightly shorter the the five whitish inner petals which are the same shape but with tips that slightly spread.
+The five outer sepals are spatula shaped, white to greenish-white to semi transparent, erect, with slightly incurved tips and slightly shorter the the five whitish inner petals which are the same shape but with tips that slightly spread outward.
 There are five stamens that alternate with the petals and have yellow-orange anthers.
 These and the four-parted style are slightly exserted from the corolla tube.
 Each stalked flower has a small bract at the base of the stalk.
 Stalks, which are longer than the calyx, and the calyx itself, are smooth and free from hair.

 Seed: The fertilized flowers quickly turn into a 2 to 3 inch long conspicuous 3-pointed inflated papery pod, within which matures from one to four 3-sided seeds, usually a single one within each cavity of the pod.
 Seeds are brown at maturity.

 Habitat: Bladdernut grows in rich woodland areas and thickets where it receives at least partial shade to full shade.
 It tolerates a variety of soils but prefers moist soils.
 In the Woodland Garden they grow in several places, the larger specimens near Guidebook Station 12.
 Some also grow on the back path leading to the Upland Garden.
 They sucker easily and will form a thicket.
 The woody root system has a main taproot with branching laterals.